space-ros/docs/source/Related-Projects/Doorstop.rst

 Doorstop
 ========

-Doorstop is a simple requirements management tool that provides a command-line-and-text-editor-based workflow.
+Doorstop is a simple requirements management tool that provides a command-line-and-text-editor based workflow.
 Doorstop facilitates the storage of textual requirements alongside source code in a revision control system.
 Requirements are stored in human-readable formats (YAML or Markdown) in a versioned repository, making it easy to parse the requirements with additional automation tools.